Verification-for-Security/.github/profile/README.md

-This organisation contains all repositories associated with the VU course Verification for Security.
+This organisation contains all repositories associated with the VU course;
+Verification for Security.
 You may find the assignment repositories pinned to our front page.